notawakestudio/NUSConnect-Docs/docs/index.md

 To learn more about acceptance testing and how you can help give us feedback read [this section](TestingGuide#acceptance-test)

-The following pages document in detail the different aspects of the project.
+The following pages are for different aspects of the project.

-They are also available at the sidebar.
-Take a look at them!
+You may navigate to these pages via the sidebar as well.
+As much as we want our code to speak for ourselves, here are the evidence of our software engineering practices and our efforts.

 - [User Guide](UserGuide)
 - [Developer Guide](DeveloperGuide)